Maurice Samuels: Work

-Samuels is the author of T he Spectacular Past: Popular History and the Novel in Nineteenth-Century France (2004), Inventing the Israelite: Jewish Fiction in Nineteenth-Century France (2010), and The Right to Difference: French Universalism and the Jews (2016).
+Samuels is the author of The Spectacular Past: Popular History and the Novel in Nineteenth-Century France (2004), Inventing the Israelite: Jewish Fiction in Nineteenth-Century France (2010), and The Right to Difference: French Universalism and the Jews (2016).
 He co-edited and did translations for Nineteenth-Century Jewish Literature Reader (2013).
-His new book, The Betrayal of the Duchess: The Scandal That Unmade the Bourbon Monarchy and Made France Modern, will be published by Basic Books in spring 2020.
+Samuels' book, The Betrayal of the Duchess: The Scandal That Unmade the Bourbon Monarchy and Made France Modern, was published by Basic Books in 2020.
+His book, Alfred Dreyfus: The Man at the Center of the Affair, was published by Yale University Press in 2024.

 In 2011, Samuels became the inaugural director of the Yale Program for the Study of Antisemitism (YPSA), housed at Yale's Whitney Humanities Center.
 Through a seminar series of invited international scholars, an annual conference, and the awarding of faculty and student research grants, YPSA "promotes the study of the perception of Jews, both positive and negative, in various societies and historical moments, and also encourages comparisons with other forms of discrimination and racism."